Kuraikari/MappingYourSteps/README.md

 Before you code something out, consider the guidelines [Here](CONTRIBUTING.md)

 ## What kind of project?
 This project will be a step-counter with geolocation, where you can see your actual position and the steps you've done.
-Other features like the distance in kilometers will be avaiable as we see fit.
+Other features like the distance in kilometers will be available as we see fit.
 Because of the high amount of data we create, we are going to use a database.

 ## Features
 Here are the features listed in two different categories.
 Non-functional and functional, whereas the first one describes features which aren't technically or not a part of a function.